Natolin: History

-By 1528, in the area was present the settlement of Moczydło.
-It was a small farming community, located on the road leading to Imielin, within the Catholic St. Catherine Parish.
+The settlement of Moczydło was present in the area by 1528.
+It was a small farming community, located on a road leading to Imielin, within the Catholic St. Catherine Parish.
 The village was owned and inhabited by a petty nobility.
-Between 1580 and 1658, the village, and its adjusted farmlands, had an area of around 9 ha, and in 1661, there were 5 houses.
-It was owned by Dąbrowski family until 1725, when it was sold together with Wolica to Elżbieta Sieniawska, owner of the Wilanów Estate for the price of 60,000 złoties.
-She has also ordered protection of the nearby Kabaty Woods from deforestation.
+Between 1580 and 1658, it and its adjusted farmlands had an area of approximately 9 hectares, and in 1661, it had 5 houses.
+The village was owned by the Dąbrowski family until 1725, when it was sold together with Wolica to Elżbieta Sieniawska, owner of the Wilanów Estate, for the price of 60,000 złoties.
+She also ordered protection of the nearby Kabaty Woods from deforestation.

-At the end of the 16th century, within the area of the current Natolin, king John III Sobieski established a designated royal area for animal hunting, as part of the nearby Wilanów Palace complex.
-In 1730, the estate owners, Maria Zofia Czartoryska and August Aleksander Czartoryski, leased it to king Augustus II the Strong, who turned it into the pheasantry.
+At the end of the 16th century, King John III Sobieski established within the area of the current Natolin, a designated royal area for animal hunting as part of the nearby Wilanów Palace complex.
+In 1730, the estate owners, Maria Zofia Czartoryska and August Aleksander Czartoryski, leased it to King Augustus II the Strong, who turned it into the pheasantry.
 As such, the area became known as Bażantaria (Polish for pheasantry).
-It was designed in French Baroque style, with paths braniching out away from the main building, similarly to those in Palace of Versailles.
+It was designed in French Baroque style, with paths branching out away from the main building, similarly to those in Palace of Versailles.
 In 1733, the property was returned to its owners.

-In 1780, August Aleksander Czartoryski begun there the construction of his residence, which later would become known as the Potocki Palace.
-The Neoclassical palace was designed by a renowned contemporary architect Szymon Bogumił Zug in the while the internal design was prepared by Vincenzo Brenna.
-It featured a distinctive half-open salon, with a view on the forest below the Warsaw Escarpment.
+In 1780, August Aleksander Czartoryski begun the construction of his residence within the area, which later became known as the Potocki Palace.
+The Neoclassical palace was designed by a renowned architect Szymon Bogumił Zug, while the interior design was prepared by Vincenzo Brenna.
+It featured a distinctive half-open salon, with a view of the forest below the Warsaw Escarpment.
 Its construction was finished in 1782, and following Czartoryski's death the same year, it was inherited by his daughter, Elżbieta Izabela Lubomirska.
 In 1799, it became a wedding gift to her daughter Aleksandra Lubomirska and brother-in-law Stanisław Kostka Potocki, and in 1805, it was inherited by their son Aleksander Stanisław Potocki and his wife Anna Tyszkiewicz.
 In 1807, following the birth of their daughter, Natalia Potocka, the area was renamed after her to Natolin.
-The palace was rebuilt in 1808 in accordance to project by Chrystian Piotr Aigner, and again between 1834 and 1838, with project by Enrico Marconi.
+The palace was rebuilt in 1808, with new design done by Chrystian Piotr Aigner, and again between 1834 and 1838, with design by Enrico Marconi.
 In 1892, it was inherited by the Branicki family.